CtrlK79/GradProj/README.md

 # BS_Dissertation
 This repository is about the my Bachelor's dissertation at Department of Mechanical and Aerospace Engineering in SNU.

-The advisor was Prof. Chang-don, Kee.
+The advisor was Prof. Changdon, Kee.

 To put it personally, I learned a lot of things which help me deeply think about the way to make a research, form my own idea, live as an individual with the solid and sound values, from my honorable professor.